lcdsmao/blog/content/2020-05-03_synchronize-glide-loading-in-test-with-idlingresource/index.md

 When `onLoadStarted` is called it indicates a loading task starts, and the other three callbacks indicate a loading task ends.

 Another point to note is that only the callback `onLoadStarted` is guaranteed to be called.
-If the size of `Target` is invalid (e.g. visibility of a ImageView is `gone`) then the other three callbacks will never be called.
+If the size of `Target` is invalid (e.g. visibility of an ImageView is `gone`) then the other three callbacks will never be called.
 To ensure the `CountingIdlingResource` will eventually become idle instead of waiting until timeout, we need to decrease the count manually if `Target` size is invalid.